fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Currently, Fleet only stores the current state of your hosts (when they last communicated with Fleet).
 The best way at the moment to maintain historical data would be to use the [REST API](./REST-API.md) or the [`fleetctl` CLI](./fleetctl-CLI.md) to retrieve it manually.
 Then save the data you need to your schedule.

-## When do I need fleetctl vs the REST API vs the Fleet UI?
+## When do I need fleetctl vs. the REST API vs. the Fleet UI?

 [fleetctl](https://fleetdm.com/docs/using-fleet/fleetctl-cli) is great for users that like to do things in a terminal (like iTerm on a Mac).
 Lots of tech folks are real power users of the terminal.
 It is also helpful for automating things like deployments.